CybercentreCanada/assemblyline-service-cuckoo/README.md

 ## EXTENDING

-The Cuckoo service is built to allow you to extend it as required primarily through the use of two service configuration options:
+The Cuckoo service is built to allow you to extend it as required, primarily through the use of two service configuration options:

 1. **community_updates** - This may be 0 to many [cuckoo community](https://github.com/cuckoosandbox/community)
 repositories.
 These can include any cuckoo customizations.
 These repositories are checked every hour for updates.